Managing Lawns and Turfgrass

 The following information on available turfgrass species and varieties will help you select species well adapted for specific situations.
 There are hundreds of commercially available varieties for most turfgrass species, but not all will ever be available for sale by any single seed company, garden center or nursery.
 Local seed companies align themselves with specific national seed growers, which limits the number of varieties they sell.

 In addition to providing many of the premium seed varieties, seed suppliers can provide useful information for selecting species and varieties that perform best in particular situations.
-Many of the major seed companies have their own websites that offer information plus contacts and retail sources where you can purchase their products. websites will often sell small quantities, which they will deliver directly to your door, a convenience to consider.
+Many of the major seed companies have their own websites that offer information and list contacts and retail sources where you can buy their products.
+Websites will often sell small quantities, which they will deliver directly to your door, a convenience to consider.

 The difficulty can be finding the varieties you read about.
-One approach to finding what you want is to list the varieties recommended for your area or with the desired characteristics, and then cross-reference to what you find available.
+One approach to selecting varieties is to list those recommended for your area or with the desired characteristics and then cross-reference your list to the varieties you find available.

-Before you buy, read the information on the seed label to make sure you know what you are purchasing (Figure 1).
+Before you buy, read the information on the seed label to make sure you know what you are buying (Figure 1).

-Seed bags carry a printed tag with important information, including species, variety name, purity, germination, weed seed and noxious weed seed, and testing date.
-The species and variety names can be cross-referenced to local recommendations for those that grow best in your area.
+Seed bags carry a printed tag with important information, including species, variety name, purity, germination, weed seed and noxious weed seed content, and testing date.
+The species and variety names can be cross-referenced to local recommendations of those that grow best in your area.
 As long as purity and germination are acceptable, the next vital information is the weed list.
 The best products will have 0 percent listed for weeds and noxious weeds.
-Avoid products with large amounts (greater than 0.2 percent) of annual bluegrass (Poa annua) and rough bluegrass (Poa trivialis); patches of these weeds will decline during the summer creating unsightly spots in your lawn.
+Avoid products with large amounts (greater than 0.2 percent) of annual bluegrass (Poa annua) and rough bluegrass (Poa trivialis); patches of these weeds will decline during the summer, creating unsightly spots in your lawn.

 Species and cultivar identification

-Various plant parts can identify each turfgrass species.
-The primary plant parts used include the leaf blade, leaf tips, collars, ligules, auricles and roots (Figure 2).
+Turfgrass species can be identified by various plant parts.
+The primary plant parts used in identification are the leaf blade, leaf tips, collars, ligules, auricles and roots (Figure 2).
 Knowing the various shapes and sizes of different species and the characteristic presence or absence of key plant parts will help you to identify turfgrass species.

 First it is necessary to distinguish between cool-season and warm-season grasses.
 Plants that have rhizomes (below-soil surface runners) or stolons (surface runners) are warm-season plants.
-While some cool-season plants (many bluegrasses, a few turf-type fescues) have small rhizomes, none have stolons.
+Some cool-season plants (many bluegrasses, a few turf-type fescues) have small rhizomes, but none have stolons.
 Once a plant is known as a cool-season or warm-season species, further identification can be made.